Resources

 Onomatopoeic/Mimetic Word Dictionary – Lookup difficult onomatopoeic expressions.

-ALC – The best free online dictionary around when used with some common sense.
+ALC – Great free online dictionary around when used with some common sense.
+Lots of example sentences.

 Kotobank – Useful for looking up more complex terminology from a variety of sources at once.